-20 (b) The board may deny an application for a license for the
+20 (b) The board may deny an application for a license for the board may also discipline a licenseholder, in any manner permitted by this chapter, for the commission of any of those acts by a

 21 commission of any of the acts described in subdivision (a).
-The 22 board may also discipline a licenseholder, in any manner permitted
+The

-23 by this chapter, for the commission of any of those acts by a
+23 by this chapter, for the commission of any of those acts by a 24 licenseholder.